How a Long-Term Business LOC Actually Works

 When a Long-Term LOC Wins

 The chart above makes the math clear.
-At 40% average utilization, a $200K LOC costs about $13.5K in total interest over 3 years versus $34K for a term loan on the same principal.
-That's a $20K difference in real cash out the door.
+At 40% average utilization, a $200K LOC costs $13.5K in interest.

 Factor Long-Term LOC Term Loan